yurykorzun/unity-react-native-demo/README.md

 # unity-react-native-demo
 Demo of a Unity project with React Native integration

-Update: the issue is solved by moving React Native to an xcode .framework project and precompiling everything, instead of installing pods or referencing RN projects directly in a Unity project.
+__Update__: the issue is solved by moving React Native to an xcode .framework project and precompiling everything, instead of installing pods or referencing RN projects directly in a Unity project.

 This repo is supposed to show an example of a Unity project with React Native app integrated into it.
 Unfortunately, XCode project that is exported with Unity >2017 breaks React Native rendering.